-Challenge number Detail of challenge 1 Weak language and communication skills - limited vocabulary 2 Low attainment on entry to EYFS in all areas but especially in listening, attention, understanding and speaking 3 As a result of school closure many children received limited support to complete home-learning tasks and lacked of enrichment experiences (which extend vocabulary) outside school.
-4 A growing number of children are vulnerable to social, emotional and mental health difficulties as a result of witnessing domestic violence, living with the effects of drug/alcohol abuse and/or separation 5 Whilst attendance has improved in recent years attendance of pp pupils is below that of non-pp pupils
+Challenge number Detail of challenge 1 Weak language and communication skills - limited vocabulary 2 Low attainment on entry to EYFS in all areas but especially in listening, attention, understanding and speaking 3 As a result of school closure many children received limited support to complete home-learning tasks and children continue to have a lack of enrichment experiences (which extend vocabulary) outside school.
+4 A growing number of children are vulnerable to social, emotional and mental health difficulties as a result of witnessing domestic violence, living with the effects of drug/alcohol abuse and/or separation and parental mental health issues.
+5 Whilst attendance has improved in recent years attendance of pp pupils is below that of non-pp pupils